ceramicskate0/TheCollective/README.md

-# Yet Another Collection of Kali Linux Scripts
+# Yet Another Kali Linux Scripts Repo
+This repo contains a collection of scripts,apps and/or programs that I have found usful during my time on Red Team Ops.
+I maintain the collection of what is basically pointers to the repos here so I only have 1 place to go to get them all and not have to remember them all.

 ## Legalish Disclaimer:
 I dont recommend or condone using anything on here for any reason.
 Anything in the LIsts Dir i did not write so I cant exactly tell you what or how it does what it says it does.
 The scipts here may work, but most likely have a chance to break the system they are run on.
 If you use them you do so at your own risk.
 I do/have NEVER authorized,condoned, or recommend the use of anything in any of my repos for any reason.
 This is a collection of simple scripts I found useful with my own Kali OS for educational purposes only or when im on a Pen Test.
 I did not create any of the scripts downloaded via the install.py.
 All credit goes to the authors whos full URL and/or github account is listed in the script, please see their sites for more info or issue with their repo's.